Certora/Documentation/docs/ref-manual/cvl/rules.md

 Overview
 --------

-A rule defines a sequence of commands that should be executed during verification.
+A rule defines a sequence of commands that should be simulated during verification.
 These commands may be non-deterministic: they may contain {ref}`unassigned variables <declarations>` whose value is not specified.
 The state of storage at the beginning of a rule is also unspecified.
 Rules may also